hellokristinafaye/bootstrap/readme.md

 Overview:

-- Basic static page to practice Bootstrap
+- Basic static pages to practice Bootstrap
+- Organized into their own folders

 Technologies Used: